 [ UDS Write Operations on FCA / Stellantis ]

-UDS write operations on FCA / Stellantis vehicles have real-world consequences.
+UDS (Unified Diagnostic Services, ISO 14229) write operations on FCA / Stellantis vehicles have real-world consequences.
 The same protocol that lets you blink the 3rd brake light for a demo can leave your horn stuck on, your immobilizer confused, or an ECU bricked into needing a dealer reflash.
 Reading via Service 0x22 or OBD-II Mode 01 is safe and cheap; writing via Service 0x2F, 0x2E, 0x31, or 0x27 is not.
 This page is the shared scaffolding that the actuator-control scripts on the site sit on top of, with the safety discipline brought to the front instead of buried in each script's docstring.

 [ Scripts implementing this pattern ]